-A study conducted at the University of California, Berkeley, last year demonstrated that gossip helps people exchange important information about intruders and unethical people within a community.
-Robb Willer, its co-author and an associate professor in the department of sociology at Stanford University, says, “Gossip gets a bad rap, but we found that much of what we call gossip is driven by a sincere desire to help others.”
+A study conducted at the University of California, Berkeley demonstrated that gossip helps people exchange important information about intruders and unethical people within a community.
+Dr. Robb Willer, its co-author and an associate professor in the department of sociology at Stanford University, says, “Gossip gets a bad rap, but we found that much of what we call gossip is driven by a sincere desire to help others.”

 But of course, malicious gossip does exist.
 “Probably the biggest reason gossip has a bad reputation is that it certainly isn’t all positive.
 Malicious gossip is quite real,” says Willer.
 “Sometimes people gossip as a way to get back at their enemies or advance themselves.
 We suspect that its existence is the reason that gossip as a whole tends to be viewed negatively.”

 Let’s face it: Most of us are consumed with gossip, good or bad.
 One analysis shows that 65 percent of any conversation is just gossip; trivial but tantalizing stuff about other people and the world around us.
 This is even true for conversations digital in nature.
 A Georgia Tech study found that around 15 percent of work emails qualify as gossip.

 According to the British anthropologist Dr. Robin Dunbar, our brains and language have evolved to facilitate gossip.
 “In reality, the cognitive demands of gossip are the very reason why such large brains evolved in the human lineage,” Dunbar wrote in his paper “Gossip in Evolutionary Perspective.”